Thunderbird Motel

-The Thunderbird Motel was an Indian-themed motel that was built in 1962 along Interstate 494 and 24th Ave., in Bloomington, Minnesota, a suburb of Minneapolis.
+The Thunderbird Motel was an American Indian-themed motel that was built in 1962 along Interstate 494 and 24th Ave., in Bloomington, Minnesota, a suburb of Minneapolis.
 It is an example of post-war American culture.
 Prior to its demolition, it was part of the Ramada franchise.

 History

 The motel was built at a time of rapid expansion in the area of south metropolitan Minneapolis.
 It was designed by Rodney Wallace and was the first hotel in Bloomington to hold a liquor license.
 Interstate 494 had just been constructed, and the area was growing.
 With the construction of Metropolitan Stadium in 1955, and the moving of the Washington Senators to Minnesota by Calvin Griffith in 1961, the motel was primed to handle city and suburban business, as well as airport travelers.
 According to the 1964 Minnesota Twins program, the Thunderbird Motel is "Just a Home Run From Metropolitan Stadium," and featured Dick Clausen at the piano and organ.

 The motel competed primarily with the Holiday Inn, with its famous Great Sign, which was erected in 1961 at the intersection of Interstate 494 and 34th Ave.
 S, one mile (1.6 km) east of the Thunderbird.
 It stands to this day, although significantly altered.
 The Thunderbird also competed with the Howard Johnson motel and restaurant, which was the first of its kind in Minnesota, built in 1963 at the corner of Interstate 494 and Mn 100, five miles (8 km) west of the Thunderbird.
 It was demolished in the year 2000.

 The Thunderbird's fortunes changed when the sports teams moved downtown, and after several changes in ownership, by late 2005, it was purchased by Ramada and operated as the Ramada MSP.
 In March 2016, Bloomington Port Authority purchased the motel to sell it to the Mall of America for their expansion plans.
 The Thunderbird was demolished in late 2016, and plans continued through 2018 to determine the usage for the property.